Flood-stranded sturgeon pushed, pulled and carried back to the Fraser River | CBC News

 Flood-stranded sturgeon pushed, pulled and carried back to the Fraser River

-2 metre-long, 100 kg fish rescued by 2 professional angling guides volunteering in the flood relief effort
+2-metre-long, 100-kg fish rescued by angling guides volunteering in flood relief effort

-The sturgeon was discovered by a helicopter crew flying near Herrling Island between Hope and Agassiz on Thursday.
+The sturgeon was discovered by a helicopter crew flying near British Columbia's Herrling Island, between Hope and Agassiz, on Thursday.

-Video sent to the Fraser Valley Angling Guides Association (FVAGA) shows it struggling in an isolated and shallow pool left behind by receding flood waters from the recent catastrophic rains.
+Video sent to the Fraser Valley Angling Guides Association (FVAGA) shows it struggling in an isolated and shallow pool left behind by receding floodwaters from recent catastrophic rains in B.C.

 After seeing the video, the FVAGA jumped into action, dispatching two professional sturgeon guides — Tyler Buck and Jay Gibson — on a catch-and-release mission like no other.